 Board of Directors

-Lorraine Burton took her first yoga class about 20 years ago through the Croton-on-Hudson Rec Department and loved it.
-She's been interested in yoga since then and began practicing regularly in 2012.
+PresidentLorraine Burton completed her 200-hour yoga teacher training in June 2020.
+She's been interested in yoga since she took her first yoga class through the Croton-on-Hudson Rec Department in the early 1990s and began practicing regularly in 2012.
 She was very happy to find the Yoga Teachers Association as a way to enhance her yoga practice, knowledge, and connections.
-She is pleased to serve as communications and marketing chair in support of the YTA's goals and mission.
-Lorraine is also a managing editor in the book publishing industry.
+She served as communications and marketing chair from 2015–2021 and is honored to continue to support the YTA's goals and mission in this new role.

 Susan Edwards Colson began practicing yoga during law school in the 1970s.
 She learned-as beginners do-that yoga is about the relationship between body, mind and spirit.
 But it took a dedicated practice to teach her about its deep rewards, about how it creates comfort, space and release.
 Several years ago she carved time out from her Wills, Trusts and Estates practice for teacher training with Yogaworks.
 This intense period of yoga focus grounded her in practice once again and reminded her of the joy of group practice and teaching.
 She leads a (very dedicated) yoga group on Monday nights and facilitates a daily telesangha (a virtual meditation practice) based in Washington, DC.
 Susan is currently in the 500-hour training at Kripalu.